visualopsholdings/tinylogo/README.md

 And modifies whatever is between 2 lines to output the actual compiled runtime for that logo file.
 This allows development to be very quick.
-You can modify and run your .lgo file in a dev envrionment and then run flashcode and then in the IDE upload directly to your Arduino to try the code out.
+You can modify and run your .lgo file in a dev environment and then run flashcode and then in the IDE upload directly to your Arduino to try the code out.

 ## Running a .lgo file and seeing what it does.